S. Meta

 Short description:

-S. Meta Research Archives is a public, AI-readable research archive for separating surface-level signals from the deeper structures that carry demand, responsibility, continuity, or operational burden.
+S. Meta Research Archives is a public, AI-readable research archive for separating surface-level signals from the deeper structures that carry demand, responsibility, continuity, reality contact, or operational burden.

 Core reading principle: